Skip to main content

 Child benefit

-Child benefit is tax free, although if you claim child benefit and either you or your partner has adjusted net income of more than £60,000 (for 2024/25, previously £50,000 for 2023/24 and earlier years), the higher earner will be liable to pay the high income child benefit charge (HICBC).
+Child benefit is tax free, although if you claim child benefit and either you or your partner has adjusted net income of more than £60,000, the higher earner will be liable to pay the high income child benefit charge (HICBC).

-Therefore, the more pension contributions you make, the lower your adjusted net income.
-This may mean you can reduce the HICBC.
+The more pension contributions you make, the lower your adjusted net income, therefore you may be able to reduce the HICBC by making pension contributions.

 Other benefits